Cavuto Live

 Cavuto Live is a two-hour weekend news program focusing on the intersection of business and politics on Fox News.
 It is hosted by Neil Cavuto and debuted on January 20, 2018.
-The live show replaces the pre-recorded The Cost of Freedom block of programming that has aired from 10:00 a.m. to 12:00 p.m.
+The live show replaces the pre-recorded The Cost of Freedom block of programming that has aired from 10:00 a.m. to 12:00 pm.
 ET since 2001.

 On replacing the long-running Cost of Freedom block, Cavuto said in a press release "now, with the news often hitting throughout the weekend, we owe it to our viewers to provide real-time reaction on just how these policies and politics impact our lives, and our finances.
 As I have always said, it’s not about the red or the blue, it’s about the green and I am excited to bring our audience a new, live, two-hour program that delivers the vital news and analysis our viewers need in this ever-changing political and economic landscape."

+On December 19, 2024 it was announced that Cavuto would be leaving Fox News after 28 years on air after declining to accept a new contract from Fox.
+Rotating hosts helmed the 10 am-12 pm time slot from December 2024 through September 2025 until Saturday in America with Kayleigh McEnany was named as the permanent replacement on September 20, 2025.